floooh/chips/systems/README.md

 ## app_init()

 This is where all the one-time-initialization happens.
-Were doing a bit more here than what a minimal emulator would need.
+We're doing a bit more here than what a minimal emulator would need.

 First some more subsystem initialization: